sergiocabral/App.LeroLero/README.md

 Gerador de Lero Lero.
 Sucessor do App.DiscursationTabajara.

+Este projeto usa a licença indicada no arquivo README.

-## Abaixo segue informações do projeto (hoje, 2019-09-28, extinto) Intel XDK.
+Abaixo segue informações do projeto (hoje, 2019-09-28, extinto) Intel XDK.
+Que usa a licença indicada no arquivo README.md.

 Blank Intel XDK and Apache Cordova Project
 ==========================================